Wickham, New South Wales

 Wickham /wɪkəm/ is an inner suburb of Newcastle, New South Wales, Australia, located 3 km from Newcastle's central business district.

 History

 The Aboriginal people, in this area, the Awabakal, were the first people of this land.

-Wickham which was a Misspelling of Whickham, a suburb of Newcastle upon Tyne in the north of England.
-Means village by the creek.
-Wickham was proclaimed a Municipality in the NSW Government Gazette, 27 February 1871, largely by the efforts of James Hannell, who became Wickham's first mayor.
+Wickham is a misspelling of Whickham, a suburb of Newcastle upon Tyne in the north of England.
+It was proclaimed a Municipality in the NSW Government Gazette, 27 February 1871, largely by the efforts of James Hannell, who became Wickham's first mayor.

 Transport

 Wickham railway station was served by NSW TrainLink's Central Coast & Newcastle Line and Hunter Line.
-The railway line is part of the Newcastle-Maitland line, the first section of the Main North line from Sydney to the New England region, opened in 1857.
+The railway line is part of the Newcastle–Maitland line, the first section of the Main North line from Sydney to the New England region, opened in 1857.
 It closed on 25 December 2014, when the Newcastle line was truncated to Hamilton to allow construction of the Newcastle Light Rail line.
 Newcastle Interchange opened on 15 October 2017.
 It connects with the Newcastle Light Rail.